 It was summer of 2000.
 My entire family visited our uncle in Vizhag.
 After our tiring day at Araku valley, with hunger pangs at its peak, we walked to a nearest roadside shack for some tea.
 There in the corner a young lad, clad in lungi and cotton shirt was making pesarattu (dosa/crepes/ pancakes made with green gram and rice), with an old lady looked like his mother helping with plating and serving.
 An elderly man unable to talk was sitting in the cashier section.
 He could be his dad I thought to myself.
-It was a small place with benches, long enough to fit 6-8 poeple in a row.
+It was a small place with benches, long enough to fit 6-8 people in a row.
 And a similar bench much lower in height was placed next to it.
 That was used as a chair.
-The place was full with twenty people and that vouched that food is good here.
+The place was packed and that vouched that food is good here.
 I have eaten pesarattu in metro cities like Hyderabad, Bangalore, Chennai, even Mumbai but never in a small town like Araku valley.
 I remember my perippa‘s versus “more interior we go to explore a place, more close you can get to its cuisine”.
-Hence my entire family of 25 entered this small family owned eatery with open mind and hunger stomach.
+Hence my entire family of 25 entered this small family owned eatery with open mind and hungry stomach.

 Did you know?